lyotvincent/CHASOS/README.md

 * designed module in model: /source/pretrained_model/custom_layer.py
 * training data preparation code: /source/pretrained_model/pretrained_data_loader.py

-The anchor score model generates a single value between 0 and 1 as its output, which indicates the probability of the input se-quence serving as an anchor for a loop.
-This output could be di-rectly employed as a feature for predicting chromatin loops.
+The anchor score model generates a single value between 0 and 1 as its output, which indicates the probability of the input sequence serving as an anchor for a loop.
+This output could be directly employed as a feature for predicting chromatin loops.

 # OCR score model
 * main training code: /source/fine_tuned_ocr_model/ocr_trainer.py